What's New

 Why shop resale?

 Find your favorite style Don't be dictated to by fashion designers.
 Choose your favorite style when you shop resale.
 Put together a look that is your own and don't look like everyone else.
 Whether you're refreshing your wardrobe or your home, make it unique.
 Plus, at resale prices you can afford to try a new style!
-Then, if it's not for you, just pass it on.
+Then, if it's not for you, just pass it on again!

 Enjoy a wide selection Your favorite color and design is more readily available in resale than it is in new-merchandise stores, since those new stores can't afford to carry the variety of styles a resale shop can.
 And the selection is always changing at resale shops.
 If you don't find it today, you probably will next week... or even tomorrow.